-Tucked away in the Coeur d'Alene Mountains of Idaho, Farragut State Park is the best park you've never heard of.
-This huge 4,000-acre park has four different campgrounds and over 200 individual campsites and is the perfect destination for an RV vacation.
-Whether you want to hike, fish, kayak, swim, practice your archery skills, go horseback riding, or just relax and recharge in nature, Farragut State Park lets you do it all year-round.
+Tucked away in the Coeur d'Alene Mountains of Idaho, Farragut State Park has got to be the best park you have never heard of.
+This huge 4,000-acre park has four different campgrounds, over 200 individual campsites, and is the perfect destination for an RV vacation.
+Whether you want to hike, fish, kayak, swim, practice your archery skills, go horseback riding, or just relax and recharge in nature, Farragut State Park lets you do it all year long.

 Many visitors come to Farragut State Park to see Idaho's largest lake, Lake Pend Oreille, but stay to learn about the long history of the grounds they walk on.
 The area was formerly used for military training during World War II and for a few years after.
 But thousands of years before that, the peninsula that encompasses the park was originally deposited during the last ice age, meaning the park is overflowing with both geological and cultural history.